-At present, the main discrepancy in the philosophy of mind is less about its material/immaterial origins, but more about the intrinsic or both intrinsic and extrinsic origin of mind.
+At present, the main discrepancy in the philosophy of mind is less about its material/immaterial origins, but more about the intrinsic or both intrinsic and extrinsic origin of the mind.
 Internalists theorize that events that cause formation of the mind phenomena in the central nervous system (CNS) are located inside the person’s body.
 They consider mind to be constant and just dependent on internal characteristics of an individual.
-In contrast, externalists propose that factors, other than intrinsic parameters, interact with messages from the surrounding environment and leads to the formation of mind qualia.
+In contrast, externalists propose that factors, other than intrinsic parameters, interact with messages from the surrounding environment and leads to lead the formation of mind qualia.
 Putnam argued the effect of external reality on the meaning of terms in the mind by the twin earth argument in his article, “The Meaning of "Meaning” {Putnam,}.
 Avicenna, a famous Iranian philosopher in the 11th century, might be the first who discussed we have a special kind of consciousness that is different from being aware of our body.
 Thus, if we keep a person suspended in a dark space without receiving any signal from the surroundings, he is still able to be aware of his existence.
-Although, similar to Descartes, Avicenna believed that the mind is located in immaterial soul, and the floating man argument proposed that human does not need an external signal for consciousness {Alwishah,}.
+Although, ; similar to Descartes, Avicenna believed that the mind is located in an immaterial soul, and the floating man argument proposed that human does not need an external signal for consciousness {Alwishah,}.

-All theories which confirm the independent role of brain in formation of mind and consciousness ignore the requirements of living brain.
+All theories which confirm the independent role of brain in the formation of mind and consciousness ignore the requirements of living brain.
 They have assumed that brain communicates with the outside world just with sensory signals, which in Putnam's argument was replaced by a computer.

 Although we think we know life, its definition has been disputed among philosophers from Aristotle to recent scientists.
 Biologists determine three main traits of life which are common among all living organisms to avoid philosophical conflicts about life definition: 1) Methods of obtaining energy to maintain their structure and functions; 2) making a new copy of themselves which is the most important mission of living beings; 3) The capacity to evolve for better compatibility with their environment.
-These characteristics causes a huge biodiversity on earth throughout the history of life {Nelson, 2017}.
+These characteristics causes cause a huge biodiversity on earth throughout the history of life {Nelson, 2017}.

 Among the elements on earth, 25 of them, mainly carbon, hydrogen, oxygen, nitrogen, sulfur, and phosphorus are present in the life-forming biomolecules.
-Chemical reactions tend to move toward more entropy, but life depends on reactions that lead to more complex and ordered molecules.
+Chemical reactions tend to move toward more entropy, but the life depends on reactions that lead to more complex and ordered molecules.
 Two types of chemical reactions are performed at cellular level.
 Reactions that produce energy and those that consume energy.
-Energy consuming reactions are accomplished at the expense of energy producing ones to form compounds that are necessary for maintaining the structure, functions, and homeostatic mechanisms.
+Energy-consuming energy-consuming reactions are accomplished at the expense of energy producing energy producing ones to form compounds that are necessary for maintaining the structure, functions, and homeostatic mechanisms.
 Homeostasis is needed to stabilize the internal environment of living organisms.
 Plants trap and store sunlight energy in the chemical bonds of some biomolecules.
 Other organisms use these energetic compounds as a source of energy.
 After death, some microscopic organisms convert the biomolecules into simple organic compounds.
-These materials return to nature and are re-used by plants as a source of building material to make new biocompounds.
+These materials return to nature and are re-used by plants as a source of building material to make new biocompounds bio-compounds.
 Therefore, the main cellular reactions are dependent on energy-generating reactions, which in turn, are directly or indirectly dependent on the energy trapped by plants.
 Plants, likewise, need sunlight and matter provided by the earth to produce biomolecules for themselves and other living organisms {Nelson, 2017}.